stucco/dev-setup/README.md

         mkdir stucco && cd $_
         git clone https://github.com/stucco/dev-setup.git

 5. Run `vagrant up` to build the VM.
 If you have multiple networks interfaces, you may be asked what interface should the network bridge to - pick whichever one you normally use on your host OS.
 This will take a few minutes as your VM is built.

         cd dev-setup
         vagrant up

+If you want to set an IP address, use the `VM_IP` environment variable before the `vagrant up` command:

+        VM_IP="172.17.18.12" vagrant up

 6. Run `vagrant ssh` to log into the VM.
 The stucco project will be in `/stucco` and/or `stucco-shared` (see below).
 To start loading data, run the following in the VM:  `/vagrant/scripts/load-stucco-data.sh`